10 – PITCH DECK ASK SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 Pitch Deck Ask Slide – Why Important?

-Last week in 9: Pitch Deck Team Slide – 10 Slides to VC Funding Success, I spoke about the Team slide and its importance.
-This week I’m talking to the Pitch Deck Ask Slide, the tenth and final page of the investor presentation and its significance.
-After having discussed the Team slide, now it’s time to close with your Funding needs.
+Last week in Pitch Deck Team Slide: 10 Slides to VC Funding Success, I spoke about the team slide and its importance.
+This week, I’m talking about the Pitch Deck Ask Slide, the tenth and final page of the investor presentation, and its significance.
+After talking about the team slide, it’s time for you to close with your funding needs.

 Why?
-If the audience has been “sold” on your idea, now they want to know “what’s it going to cost me?”.
+If the audience has been “sold” on your idea, they want to know, “What will it cost me?”.

-The seventh item, three “hard” commitments, are the most critical to many investors.
-These three “hard” commitments you and the team commit to complete with this funding are critical.
-As an investor myself, these three “hard” commitments will decide if I write you a check or not.
+For many investors, the final item—three “hard” commitments—is crucial.
+These three “hard” commitments you and the team commit to complete with this funding are crucial.
+These three “hard” commitments as an investor will determine whether or not I send you a check.

-So, what do you say while your Ask Slide is visible?
-You are going to verbalize the seven key points I’ve outlined in the content paragraph above.
+So, what could you say while your Ask Slide is visible?
+You will tell me the seven critical points outlined in the content paragraph above.
 I recommend speaking to each one in the order I’ve listed.

 Allow me to give one pitch example.

-“We currently have raised $50K in the form of a Convertible Note from Friends and Family.
-The Interest Rate is 5% with a 20% discount.
-This round we are raising a $150K as a Convertible Note under the same terms.
-All the Company stock is currently held by the three Founders equally with 10% set aside for new hires.
+“We have raised $50,000 through a convertible note from friends and family.
+The interest rate is 5% with a 20% discount.
+We are raising $150,000 this round as a convertible note under the same terms.
+The three founders hold all the company stock equally, with 10% set aside for new hires.
 This round will give us nine months of runway.
 We commit to accomplishing three key goals.
 One, reach $25K MRR.
-Two, add our services in Atlanta GA and Miami FL with $10K+ MRR each.
-Three, release the iOS and Android versions of our service”.
+Two: add our services in Atlanta, GA, and Miami, FL, with $10K+ MRR each.
+Three, release the iOS and Android versions of our service.”.
 You’ve covered all seven key points.
-Now the intelligent Q&A is ready to begin.
+Now, the intelligent Q&A is ready to begin.

 Presentation: We Can Read or Listen – Not Both!